CxELabs/M365HOL/instructions.md

     >
     !IMAGE[Squid source](\Media\dis-squidsource.png)

-    >:memo: **NOTE:** In this lab we use FTP as the receiver type but usually companies will use Syslog.
+    >[!NOTE] In this lab we use FTP as the receiver type but usually companies will use Syslog.

 6. [] Close the *Verify your log format* window, then click **Add** in the **Add** data source dialog.